delthas/proxypunch/README.md

 # proxypunch ![Github All Releases](https://img.shields.io/github/downloads/delthas/proxypunch/total.svg?style=flat-square)

 ### This tool has been superseded by [autopunch](https://github.com/delthas/autopunch), a much more user-friendly and simpler tool to do the same thing!
 Please consider downloading and using autopunch rather than proxypunch.
+(Only for Windows users.)

 **This program lets you host & connect to friends to play peer-to-peer games without having to open or redirect any port.**